Actify

 Async Challenge Launch (Slack/Teams)

-New challenge this week: [Theme] How to play: 1.
+New challenge this week: [Theme] How it works: 1.
 [Simple instruction] 2.
-Post your entry in this thread by [Day] 3.
-We vote [Day] afternoon Works from anywhere — office, home, coffee shop, moon base.
-No meetings, no video calls.
-Just drop your entry when you can.
-Last week's winner: [Name] from [Location]
+Drop your entry in this thread by [Day] 3.
+We vote [Day] afternoon Works from anywhere — home, office, coffee shop, train.
+No meetings, no calls.
+Just post when you can.
+Last week's winner: [Name] from [Location] — can you beat them?

-Always mention that it works from anywhere.
-This signals to remote employees that they're equally welcome.
+Call out that it works from anywhere.
+That one line signals to remote people they're fully included, not an afterthought.

 Virtual Coffee Roulette Pairing Message